MicrosoftDocs/SupportArticles-docs/support/sql/admin/stats-only-db-script.md

 - You avoid issues with missing dependent objects that are required to reproduce the issue.
 - You require fewer steps to select the necessary objects.

-Note If you generate a script for a database, and the metadata for the database contains thousands of objects, the scripting process consumes significant CPU resources.
-It's  recommended that you generate the script during off-peak hours or you can use the second option to generate the script for individual objects.
+Note that if you generate a script for a database, and the metadata for the database contains thousands of objects, the scripting process consumes significant CPU resources.
+It's recommended that you generate the script during off-peak hours, or you can use the second option to generate the script for individual objects.

 To script each database that is referenced by your query, follow these steps: